osteele/hackingthelibrary.org/src/pages/assignments/day-25.md

   Scott Chacon, August 31, 2011.
 * [Trunk Based Development](https://trunkbaseddevelopment.com), Paul Hammant,
   Steve Smith, et al, 2017.
 (This is just the intro page.
-If you're really into this, the rest of the site is worth reading too, whether or not you disagree with it.)
+If you're really into this, the rest of the site is worth reading too, whether or not you agree with it.)

 **Feature flags (aka “feature toggles”, “feature flippers”, etc.):**